hzeller/ldgraphy/design.md

 This is a simulation of such a scanning in which we use 105° out of 120° (the laser is off only for 15 degrees).
 We can see that the laser dot is oval in the extreme angles but also even in the center.
-This is because the actual focal plane of the laser (indicated with a gray circle at the sharpest focus) is hitting the surface at an angle, resulting in an oval exposure.
+This is because the actual focal plane of the laser (indicated with a gray disc at the sharpest focus) is hitting the surface at an angle, resulting in an oval exposure.

 ![](./img/anim-plain-arc-scan.gif)